trustgraph-ai/example-notebooks/api-examples/README.md

-# TrustGraph REST API notebooks
+# TrustGraph REST API Notebooks

-TrustGraph provides an API gateway which serves HTTP on port 8088 which exposes many internal services to REST APIs.
-The notebooks
+TrustGraph provides an API gateway which serves HTTP on port `8088` which exposes many internal services to REST APIs.

+> [!NOTE]
+> TrustGraph must be running prior to using the REST API.
+Follow the [Getting Started Guide](https://trustgraph.ai/docs/getstarted) or the deployment instructions in the [Configuration UI](https://config-ui.demo.trustgraph.ai/) to launch TrustGraph with either Docker, Podman, Minikube, or Google Cloud.

 ## Notebooks